carpentries/instructor-training/episodes/01-welcome.md

 feel free to put them into the notes or chatbox of the etherpad and we'll make sure we get to them by the end of the day.

-One part of making this a productive two days for all of us, is a community effort to treat one another with kindness and respect.
+One part of making this a productive two days for all of us is a community effort to treat one another with kindness and respect.
 This training, as in all Software/Data Carpentry workshops is subject to the Software and Data Carpentry Code of Conduct.
 We will be able to give our